1203.03(c)(i) Elements of a §2(a) False Suggestion of a Connection Refusal

 - 4 the fame or reputation of the person or institution is such that, when the mark is used with the applicant’s goods or services, a connection with the person or institution would be presumed.

-With regard to the first element, the fact that a term identifies both a particular group of people and the language spoken by some of the members of the group is not evidence that it fails to identify the group.
-In re Pedersen, 109 USPQ 2d at 1190 (Board rejected applicant’s argument that because the term LAKOTA identifies a language, it does not approximate the name or identity of a people or institution).
+With regard to the first element, "[a] nickname or an informal reference, even one created by the public, can qualify as an entity's ‘identity,’ thereby giving rise to a protectable interest."
+Bos.
+Athletic Ass'n v.
+Velocity, LLC, 117 USPQ2d 1492, 1496 (TTAB2015).
+In addition,the fact that a term identifies both a particular group of people and the language spoken by some of the members of the group is not evidence that it fails to identify the group.
+In re Pedersen, 109 USPQ 2d at 1190 (rejecting applicant’s argument that because the term LAKOTA identifies a language, it does not approximate the name or identity of a people or institution).